Fredrik-dataanalyst/mall-customer-dashboard-excel/README.md

-# Mall Customer Dashboard
+# Descibing Mall Customer Dashboard and analysis of Mall Customer Data

 ## Project Overview

-The aim of this project is to create an interactive dashboard that segments and analyzes mall customers based on demographic and spending data.
-This dashboard helps visualise customer behaviour to provide insights that can inform targeted marketing strategies.
-In this text, a description of the dashboard's functionality is described and some insights into the data provided.
+This project aims to showcase an interactive dashboard designed to segment and analyze mall customers based on demographic and spending data.
+The dashboard provides visual insights into customer behavior, offering valuable information to inform targeted marketing strategies.
+This README will outline the dashboard's functionality and present key insights drawn from the data.

 ## Dataset